BrutalCaeser/read_my_lips/PIPELINE_REPORT.md

 ---

+## 3. Privacy & Auditing

+To ensure safety and transparency, Chaplin includes a robust auditing system:

+*   **Local Processing**: All VSR, LLM, and TTS inference happens locally on the device.
+No audio or video data is sent to the cloud.
+*   **Audit Log**: A JSON file (`audit_log.json`) records every interaction, including:
+    *   Timestamp
+    *   Raw VSR output
+    *   Confidence score
+    *   Threshold used
+    *   Action taken (processed/discarded)

+---

-## 3. Integration Challenges & Solutions
+## 4. Integration Challenges & Solutions

 Integrating the `float` repository into the existing `chaplin` project on a macOS (M4 chip) environment presented several challenges.
 Below is a log of the errors encountered and their resolutions.